idaholab/moose/framework/doc/content/syntax/FVInterfaceKernels/index.md

   /// Code that uses coef_elem and coef_neighbor
 }
 ```

 and have confidence that they have good data in `coef_elem` and `coef_neighbor`
 and have clarity about what is happening in their code.

+!alert! note
+When using an FVInterfaceKernel which connects variables that belong to different nonlinear systems,
+create two kernels with flipped variable and material property parameters.
+The reason behind this
+is that the interface kernel will only contribute to the system which `variable1` belongs to.
+For an example, see:

+!listing /test/tests/fviks/diffusion/multisystem.i

+!alert-end!